Table of Contents

 path.mkdir()

 Sometimes, you may want to create intermediate directories if they don’t exist.
-You can achieve this by using the mkdir()
+You can achieve this by using the mkdir() method with the parents=True argument:

 python